PawelLipski/-git-machete-blog-2/blog-2.md

 This way of traversal makes more sense than, say, post-order since you definitely want to put each branch X in sync with its parent branch first before syncing X's children to X itself.

 ## Don't remember what depended on what?
-Branch dependency inference
+Inference of upstream branch

 Another new shiny feature that has been recently added to git machete is the ability to automatically infer the upstream (parent) branch for a given branch.
 There's a couple of contexts in which `git machete` can do this kind of guesswork.